Easy Gluten Free Flatbread, No Yeast

 Does flatbread have gluten in it?

-For a white gluten-free flatbread, gluten-free all purpose flour is your best option.
-Gluten-free flour is formulated to taste and behave in a similar way to wheat flour.
+For a white flatbread, gluten-free all-purpose flour is your best option.
+Gluten-free all-purpose or plain flour is formulated to taste and behave in a similar way to wheat flour.
 It is typically made from a blend of maize or tapioca starch, rice flour and vegetable gums.

 A more wholesome gluten-free option is buckwheat flour.
-Buckwheat flour gives a more earthy flavor and the flatbreads are slightly less pliable.
-However, using buckwheat flour gives a higher protein, higher fiber and lower carbohydrate flatbread.
+Buckwheat flour gives a more earthy flavor and the flatbreads are less pliable.
+However, using buckwheat flour gives a slightly higher protein and higher fiber flatbread.

-You can check out the nutrition facts for each version of the flatbread under the recipe below.
-If you don’t need the flatbreads to be gluten-free, you can use all purpose wheat flour, wholewheat flour or spelt flour.
+If you don’t need the flatbreads to be gluten-free, you can use all-purpose wheat flour, wholewheat flour or spelt flour.

 Any thick Greek yogurt works in this recipe.
-Full fat, low fat and fat-free Greek yogurt all work.
-Thinner yoghurts that are more watery in texture will make the flatbread dough a lot more sticky.
+Full fat, low fat and no fat Greek yogurt all work.
+Thinner yogurts that are more watery in texture will make the flatbread dough a lot more sticky.
 That just means you have to add more flour to bring it together.

-For fat-free flatbread, fat-free Greek yogurt works perfectly.
+For fat-free flatbread, no fat Greek yogurt works perfectly.
 I often use Chobani 0.5% fat Greek yogurt.
 This reduces the overall energy load of each flatbread.
 Not a bad idea if you plan to eat the flatbread with butter or top it with melted cheese.

-For a vegan, dairy-free flatbread, you can use plant-based Greek yoghurt alternatives.
+For a vegan and dairy-free flatbread, you can use plant-based Greek yogurt alternatives.
 Just make sure they are thick in texture for best results.

-Yoghurt: Greek yogurt works best in this recipe because it is thick in texture.
-You can use full fat, low fat or fat-free.
+• Yogurt: Greek yogurt works best in this recipe because it is thick in texture.
+You can use full fat, low fat or no fat yogurt.

 What to eat with flatbread

-This Shakshuka with Fresh Tomato and Spinach is perfect served with these flatbreads for a gluten-free breakfast, vegetarian lunch or light dinner.
+This Shakshuka with Fresh Tomato and Spinach is perfect with these flatbreads.
+The combination makes a delicious gluten-free breakfast, vegetarian lunch or light dinner.

-For a healthy snack, whip up this Easy Hummus without Lemon and Garlic to enjoy with the flatbread.
-Dip the flatbreads into the hummus, or spread it over the flatbreads and top with a sprinkling of smoked paprika.
+For a healthy snack, you could pair the flatbread with this Easy Hummus without Lemon and Garlic.
+Dip the flatbreads into the hummus, or spread the hummus on top with a sprinkling of smoked paprika.

 Easy Gluten Free Flatbread, No Yeast Recipe